tkerby/flipperzero-firmware-wPlugins/README.md

 ## Installation

-You can download the fap file directly from the repo directly and put it on the flipper through qflipper desktop application.
+You can download the fap file directly from the repo and put it on the flipper through Qflipper desktop application.

 ## Usage